-/X/ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES

-For the fiscal year ended January 31, 1995

-/ / TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission file number 0-6074

-Nordstrom, Inc.

-(Exact name of Registrant as specified in its charter)

-Washington

-(State or other jurisdiction of incorporation or organization)

-(IRS employer Identification No.)

-1501 Fifth Avenue, Seattle, Washington 98101

-(Address of principal executive office) (Zip code)

-Registrant's telephone number, including area code: 206-628-2111

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section 12(g) of the Act:

-Common Stock, without par value

-(Title of class)

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES /X/ NO / /
+/X/ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended January 31, 1996 / / TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 0-6074 Nordstrom, Inc. (Exact name of Registrant as specified in its charter) Washington 91-0515058 (State or other jurisdiction of incorporation or organization) (IRS employer Identification No.) 1501 Fifth Avenue, Seattle, Washington 98101 (Address of principal executive office) (Zip code) Registrant's telephone number, including area code: 206-628-2111 Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock, without par value (Title of class) Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the

+In f Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES /X/ NO //